 All land mobile Part 90, 25 kHz efficiency systems operating on VHF (150-174 MHz) and UHF (421-512 MHz) frequency bands.

-The FCC has set the following deadlines for licensees and manufacturers, requiring migration to minimum 12.5 kHz efficiency systems.
+The FCC has set the following deadlines for licensees and manufacturers, requiring migration to a minimum 12.5 kHz efficiency system.

 RADIO USERS (LICENSEES)

 January 1, 2011 Applications for new licenses or license modifications to expand existing service areas must specify at least 12.5 kHz efficiency.
 The FCC will no longer accept applications for systems operating at 25 kHz efficiency.

 January 1, 2013, All licensees must convert to and operate in at least 12.5 kHz efficiency.
 Existing dual mode (25/12.5 kHz) equipment must have the 25 kHz efficiency mode disabled via software.
 Equipment capable of operating only at 25 kHz efficiency must be replaced.

 Note: The FCC has NOT set any date by which licensees must operate in 6.25 kHz efficiency in these bands.